4itworks/opensource_qwkin_dart/packages/storage_controller/README.md

 To understand the logic behind every `StorageControlled` method, please check the documented api at [Abstract Storage Class](./lib/src/storage.dart);

+### Troubleshooting
+- If you get an `AssertionError` from any of the storage methods telling that the [StorageController] is not initialized yet, you must ensure that you are executing store operations after [StorageController] is initialized.
+For that, we provide an method called `StorageController.isInitialized`.
+You can check if is `true` before execute your actions.
+It will return false if any error occurs on initialization

 ### Authors
 - [Rafael Carvalho Monteiro](https://github.com/rafaelcmm)